iraand/seat-reservation/README.md

 npm start
 ```

-Service designed with JavaScript and jQuery for GUI without any other third party source.
+Service designed with JavaScript and jQuery for GUI.

 * seats.js - stub with data of seats;
 * reserveSeats.js - to generate rendom reservation of seats